China urges greenhouse gas caps, peak in 2030

 "Establishing and acting on quantified targets and corresponding policies to address climate change in the medium to long-term is already a matter of great urgency."

-The "2050 China Energy and C02 Emissions Report" proposes that, with the right policies, emissions growth could slow by 2020, with levels peaking around 2030.
+The "2050 China Energy and C02 Emissions Report" proposes that, with the right policies, emissions growth could slow by 2020, with levels peaking by 2030 under that scenario.

 If China can reach these goals, by 2050 its carbon dioxide emissions from fossil fuel "could fall to the same emissions levels as in 2005 or even lower," the report says.

-The report in Chinese is on open sale and builds on earlier research exploring pathways to a "low-carbon" economy.
+The report in Chinese is on open sale and builds on earlier research exploring pathways to a "low-carbon" economy, including a path to carbon neutrality outlined by researchers.
 It adds to recent signals that Beijing wants to play an active role in seeking agreement for a new international climate change pact.

 With its fast-rising greenhouse gas emissions, China's stance will be crucial in efforts to create a successor to the current Kyoto Protocol, which expires at the end of 2012.

-Under current treaties, China and other developing countries need not shoulder the quantified limits on emissions that rich economies must take on.
+Under current treaties, China and other developing countries need not shoulder the quantified limits on emissions that rich economies must take on, even as Beijing wrestles with growth versus CO2 constraints in its development model.

-Beijing has said that principle must not change and resisted specifying when its emissions may peak, pointing out its average emissions per person remain much lower than the average in rich nations.
+Beijing has said that principle must not change and, as it rejects emission caps that hobble the economy, resisted specifying when its emissions may peak, pointing out its average emissions per person remain much lower than the average in rich nations.

 But the airing of proposals for emissions caps comes after signs that Beijing has become more open to stronger steps against global warming as negotiators struggle to build agreement before Copenhagen.